 Grupo Aeroportuario del Pacifico Announces the Payment Date of the First Installment of the Dividend Approved at the Ordinary Shareholder's Meeting

-GUADALAJARA, Mexico, May 04, 2023 (GLOBE NEWSWIRE) -- Grupo Aeroportuario del Pacífico, S.A.B. de C.V.
-PACGAP ("the Company" or "GAP") announces that in accordance with the resolution approved in the Annual General Ordinary Shareholders' Meeting held on April 13th, 2023, regarding the dividend payment of Ps.14.84 (FOURTEEN PESOS 84/100 M.N.) per each outstanding share, the Company decided the payment in various installments.
+/EIN News/ -- GUADALAJARA, Mexico, May 04, 2023 (GLOBE NEWSWIRE) -- Grupo Aeroportuario del Pacífico, S.A.B. de C.V.
+(NYSE: PAC; BMV: GAP) (“the Company” or “GAP”) announces that in accordance with the resolution approved in the Annual General Ordinary Shareholders’ Meeting held on April 13th, 2023, regarding the dividend payment of Ps.14.84 (FOURTEEN PESOS 84/100 M.N.) per each outstanding share, the Company decided the payment in various installments.

 The first installment of the dividend payment will be equivalent to Ps.
 3.71 (THREE PESOS 71/100 M.N.) per each outstanding share and will be paid on May 18, 2023.